WH1T3-E4GL3/old-red-stream/README.md

 Please read the full license text at [http://creativecommons.org/licenses/by-nc/4.0/](http://creativecommons.org/licenses/by-nc/4.0/) for more details.

-#    WILL UPLOAD THE COMPLEATED CODE BEFORE JUNE 1
 # Don't just copy, hit the star also😊

 <br><br>